teambit/docs/docs/environments/02-build-environment.md

 An environment extension is a component that extends an existing environment.
 An extension file will have the `.extension.ts` suffix as a convention.

-An environment extension uses two Bit aspects, the 'base environment' and the 'environments' aspect.
+An environment extension uses the following aspects to extend an existing environment, and to register itself as an environment:
-* The __"base environment"__ (e.g, `@teambit/react`) is used to override its default configurations.
+* The __"base" environment__ (e.g, `@teambit/react`) is extended and customized using its override methods.
 Each override method, or "environment transformer", corresponds to a Bit aspect used by the environment (e.g, the TypeScript aspect).
-Using an 'environment transformer' will add new configurations to its corresponding Bit aspect and will override any conflicting ones.<br /> The full list of available 'environment transformers' can be seen in the specific environment's documentation (see: React, React Native, Node).
+Using an 'environment transformer' will add new configurations to the relevant Bit aspect and will override any conflicting ones.<br /> The full list of available 'environment transformers' can be seen in the specific environment's documentation (see: React, React Native, Node).

 * The __environments aspect__ (`@teambit/envs`) is used to:
   1. Register the new environment using its [slot](TODO)
   2. Override a ["service handler"](TODO).
-This is done to replace a Bit Aspect used by an environment service (for example, to set the "compiler" service handler to use Babel instead of TypeScript.
-See an example, here).
+This is done to replace a Bit Aspect used by an environment service.
+For example, to set the "compiler" service handler to use Babel instead of TypeScript (see an example, [here](/docs/environments/build-environment#override-a-service-handler)).

 ### Override a Bit aspect configurations